wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ### Building Docker Image

 Build a Docker image by using the below Docker command with different build profiles.
 You can choose to build with the following build profiles including `development` and `deployment`.
-For more information, see [Development Profile](/learn/app-development/deployment/configuration-profiles#development-configuration-profile) and [Deployment Profile](/learn/app-development/deployment/configuration-profiles#deployment-configuration-profile).

 ```Docker
 docker image build --build-arg build_profile_name=<deployment-profile> -t <imagename:1.0>
 ```

+For more information, see [Development Profile](/learn/app-development/deployment/configuration-profiles#development-configuration-profile) and [Deployment Profile](/learn/app-development/deployment/configuration-profiles#deployment-configuration-profile).

 ### Creating Docker Container

 For creating a Docker container, use the below Docker command.

-:::tip
+:::note
-You can provide any host port.
+You can provide any `host_port`.
 For example, `80`.
-Internal port of the container is fixed.
+Internal port of the container is fixed and not changeable.
 :::

 ```Docker
 docker container run --name <containername> -d -p 80:8080 <imagename:1.0>
 ```

 You can access the application with `<IPaddress:host_port>`.
-For example, 127.1.0.0:80.
+For example, `127.1.0.0:80`.